-The nominal cycle for AFOLU reporting is five-yearly, but it is likely that more complex and frequent reporting of relevant data will be required and https://www.ipcc.ch/report/2019-refinement-to-the-2006-ipcc-guidelines-for-national-greenho use-gas-inventories/ achievable.
+The nominal cycle for AFOLU reporting is five-yearly, but it is likely that more complex and frequent reporting of relevant data will be required and achievable.
 In the EDGAR database, all AFOLU emissions are already spatially disaggregated by objective, repeatable and reported methods.